 Each user is responsible for all actions taken while using their profile, password, or access code.
-Great care must be taken by all employees to follow appropriate security procedures confidential aata. o unauthorized
+Great care must be taken by all employees to follow appropriate security procedures to protect the rights of our citizens with regard to unauthorized access of sensitive and confidential data.